telerik/maui-docs/controls/listpicker/listpicker-looping.md

 }
 ```

-This is how the Looping functionality looks:
+The following image shows the end result.

 ![ListPicker Looping](images/looping_gif.gif)

->important A sample Looping example can be found in the ListPicker/Looping folder of the [Telerik UI for .NET MAUI SDKBrowser Application]({%slug maui-demo-app%}).
+>important For a sample looping example, refer to the **ListPicker/Looping** folder of the [Telerik UI for .NET MAUI SDKBrowser Application]({%slug maui-demo-app%}).

 ## See Also